 TOM GOLDMAN: At the Dallas parade, Bryan Griffin spoke for many, many NBA fans.

-Mr. BRYAN GRIFFIN: I dont want to just have to watch baseball all year and hockey, cause its going to be terrible.
+GOLDMAN: I don't want to just have to watch baseball all year and hockey, 'cause it's going to be terrible.

-Heres NBA Deputy Commissioner Adam Silver at the recent finals, speaking on a sound system that seems to support the leagues claim of poverty.
+GOLDMAN: Here's NBA Deputy Commissioner Adam Silver at the recent finals, speaking on a sound system that seems to support the league's claim of poverty.